TommyMart/Data_Visualisation_API/readme.md

 ### R2.
 Describe the way tasks are allocated and tracked in your project.

 For this project tasks were allocated and tracked using Atlassian's project management tool 'Trello'.
+To decrease the overall size of this readme file, it was decided to not include screenshots of each card's description.
+Instead, these are avaialble via the public Trello board link below.

 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/8/8c/Trello_logo.svg/1280px-Trello_logo.svg.png" alt="Trello Logo" width="30%"/>